neo-ngd/NEO-Tutorial/neo_docs_Consensus/Consensus_en.md

 ## dBFT

-Part of the content of this tutorial has been extracted from the [dBFT formal specification](https://github.com/NeoResearch/yellowpaper/blob/master/sections/08_dBFT.md).
+**Disclaimer:** *Part of the content of this tutorial has been extracted from the [dBFT formal specification](https://github.com/NeoResearch/yellowpaper/blob/master/sections/08_dBFT.md).*

 While the previous aforementioned livess was proved for the pBFT, the scenario in which dBFT works is a real-word large-scale public blockchain with state machine replication.
 The nature of the information shared is different and information could not be leaked.